Bear Pond is a fine wilderness destination that doesn't require much effort!

 How to get there

-From the intersection of Route 9N, Route 22 and Route 74 in Ticonderoga follow Route 74 toward Schroon Lake.
-Continue for just under 5-miels to Putts Pond Road on the left.
+From the intersection of Route 9N, Route 22, and Route 74 in Ticonderoga follow Route 74 toward Schroon Lake.
+Continue for just under 5-miles to Putts Pond Road on the left.
 Follow Putts Pond Road to the end at the Putnam Pond State Campground.
-There is a day-use fee, parking in the day-use area near the beach.
+There is a day-use fee.
+Parking in the day-use area near the beach.
+In winter, the road may not be plowed.
+Be prepared for a long hike.

 The trail continues easily through an attractive forest and passes by Heart Pond on your left through the trees.
 Stay right at this intersection and start a moderate to easy climb to e height-of-land before descending to the shore of Bear Pond.
 The trail sweeps around the south end of the pond and onto the western shore with outstanding views.